Keeping you safe in your home: Asbestos

 - If you think damage has been caused to asbestos containing materials, do not attempt to repair or sweep up any debris yourself.
 Report your concern to us first, contact us online or phone 01633 261990

-Remember, asbestos containing materials that are undamaged and in good condition will not cause you any harm, and should not be disturbed.
+Remember, asbestos containing materials that are in good condition will not cause you any harm, and should not be disturbed.

 If you would like more information about asbestos click HERE.